codechangers/godzilla/src/resources/tutorials/examples/zombieGame9b.md

-# 9. Set Zombies Rotation
+# Added Zombie Rotation

-  (Step 2/2)
-After completing the steps below, you should see your new background in the game!
+After completing the steps below, the zombies should rotate towards your character while they chase you!

 {% include blocks/stop.md %}